railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 where the price is dependent on the usual wholesaler's terms.
 You can propose a rebate grid which will be assigned at the end of the year as a function of the actual sales made.

-Install the ``discount_campaign`` module to generate the rebates at the end of the campaign.
+Install the :mod:`discount_campaign` module to generate the rebates at the end of the campaign.
 Once the modules have been installed you can configure your campaign using the menu :menuselection:`Sales Management --> Configuration --> Rebates at the end of a campaign`.